joshcc3/stg-push-enter/README.md

 --------------

-Implementation of a compiler for an [stg-like](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/GeneratedCode) language using the `push-enter` approach based on [this paper](http://simonmar.github.io/bib/papers/evalapplyjfp06.pdf).
+Implementation of a compiler for an [stg-like](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Compiler/GeneratedCode) language using the `push-enter` approach based on [this paper](http://simonmar.github.io/bib/papers/evalapplyjfp06.pdf) as a learning experience.

 # Features
  - Lazy Evaluation